-How much time to spend at Pamukkale
+How Much Time to Spend at Pamukkale

 This is a large range, I know.
 However, it depends on how far down the travertine boardwalk you go and if you spend your full two-hour allotment swimming in Cleopatra’s Pool.

-What to pack
+What to Pack

 However, doing a little preparation on the front end of your trip to Pamukkale will make your day more enjoyable.

-- Socks.
+Socks.
 These will protect you (a bit) from the sharp travertines and from other “icky things” that we’ll talk about in the next section.
 (Side note: Although a bit painful and despite the icky things, I loved wandering barefoot on the travertines).